-6.17 At Hevingham and Marsham Primary School Partnership and Hevingham Under 5's and Hevingham Under 5's all staff are made aware, through training, that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
+6.24 At Hevingham and Marsham Primary School Partnership and Hevingham Under 5's all staff are made aware, through training, that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
 Our staff are well placed to observe children day-to-day and identify those whose behaviour suggests that they may be experiencing a mental health problem or be at risk of developing one.

-6.18 We understand that where children have suffered abuse and neglect, or other potentially traumatic adverse childhood experiences, this can have a lasting impact throughout childhood, adolescence and into adulthood.
+6.25 We understand that where children have suffered abuse and neglect, or other potentially traumatic adverse childhood experiences, this can have a lasting impact throughout childhood, adolescence and into adulthood.
 Therefore, through training, staff are aware of how children's experiences, can impact on their mental health, behaviour and education.
-All staff are aware that I if they have a mental health concern about a child that is also a safeguarding concern, they should take immediate action by passing the information on to a Designated Safeguarding Lead.
+All staff are aware that if they have a mental health concern about a child that is also a safeguarding concern, they should take immediate action by passing the information on to a Designated Safeguarding Lead.

-6.19 At Hevingham and Marsham Primary School Partnership and Hevingham Under 5's and Hevingham Under 5's we have clear systems and processes in place for identifying possible mental health problems and work with other agencies as required to respond to these concerns.
+6.26 At Hevingham and Marsham Primary School Partnership and Hevingham Under 5's we have a named Mental Health Lead.
+There are clear systems and processes in place for identifying possible mental health problems and work with other agencies as required to respond to these concerns.
 Designated Safeguarding Leads make reference to the Mental Health and Behaviour in Schools' DfE guidance for further support.